subugoe/on-merrit-website/pages/home.md

     </h2>
 <div class="featurebox__content" markdown="1">
 <!-- Start editing content here -->
-In this area you can find presentations, reports and dissemination material from the project.
+In this area you can find more information about the project activities and the team.
 <!-- Stop editing here -->
 </div>
   </div>